validatedpatterns/docs/industrial-edge/getting-started.md

    cat s3-secrets | base64 -w 0
    ```

-   Or you can set up the secrets using the command line by running the following (Ansible) playbook.
+   Or you can set up the secrets using the command-line by running the following (Ansible) playbook.

    ```sh
    scripts/setup-secrets.yaml